 The window to prepare is narrowing.
 Where does your AI stand?

 Any business that builds, deploys, or uses an AI system in the EU must classify it by risk tier.
 High-risk AI systems require technical documentation, a risk management system, a conformity declaration, human oversight measures, and ongoing post-market monitoring, all required before the system goes live.
-The majority of these obligations apply from 2 August 2026.
+These high-risk obligations have been provisionally deferred to 2 December 2027 under the Digital Omnibus, while transparency obligations still apply from 2 August 2026.

 The EU AI Act Annex III defines eight high-risk categories: biometric identification, critical infrastructure, education, employment and HR (including CV screening and candidate ranking), essential services (including credit scoring), law enforcement, migration, and justice.
 If your AI system operates in any of these areas, full compliance documentation is required.